Alpha (War of Ages album)

-Alpha is the eighth studio album by the Christian metal band War of Ages.
-It was released on December 8th, 2017, and was produced by Jason Suecof (August Burns Red, All That Remains, Trivium).
+Alpha is the seventh studio album by American Christian metal band War of Ages.
+It was released on December 8, 2017, and was produced by Jason Suecof (August Burns Red, All That Remains, Trivium).
 It is the first release by the band to not include drummer Alex Hamp, as he had left the group and was replaced by Alex Rüdinger as session drummer.
 The album displays more of a progressive metal influence than previous releases.